Andrena marginata Fabricius,1776

 No information is available for the British Isles.
 In the former Czechoslovakia, the females are reported to nest solitarily in both loamy and sandy soils (Kocourek, 1966), though in Germany they nest both solitarily and in small aggregations (Westrich, 1989).

-In addition to the species listed above, the bee visits knapweed (Centaurea sp.), nipplewort (Lapsana communis) and creeping thistle (Cirsium arvense).
+In addition to the species listed under Pollen collected, the bee visits knapweed (Centaurea sp.), nipplewort (Lapsana communis) and creeping thistle (Cirsium arvense).
 It is not known if these are pollen or nectar sources.

 The rare Nomada argentata is a cleptoparasite of A. marginata (Perkins, 1919; Westrich, 1989).
 The conopid fly Physocephala rufipes has been seen apparently ovipositing on this Andrena in Norfolk (M Edwards, pers. comm.).